Symphony No. 40 (Mozart): III. Menuetto. Allegretto – Trio

 The minuet begins with an angry, cross-accented hemiola rhythm and a pair of three-bar phrases, as shown in the following piano reduction:

-Various commentators have asserted that while the music is labeled "minuet", it would hardly be suitable for dancing.
+The severe character of the minuet stands in contrast to the form's traditional use as dance music, a genre frequently used by Mozart.
 The contrasting gentle trio section, in G major, alternates the playing of the string section with that of the winds.

 IV.
 Finale.
 Allegro assai

 The fourth movement opens with a series of rapidly ascending notes outlining the tonic triad illustrating what is commonly referred to as the Mannheim rocket.

+Zaslaw and Cowdery express their admiration of this movement thus: "[a] brilliant Finale, which takes bourrée rhythm, attaches it to a Mannheim "rocket" ... and turns the unlikely mixture into a propulsive sonata form movement of enormous proportions".

 A remarkable modulating passage in which every tone in the chromatic scale but one is played, strongly destabilizing the key, occurs at the beginning of the development section; the single note left out is G (the tonic):

 Legacy

 Reception

 This work has elicited varying interpretations from critics.
 Robert Schumann regarded it as possessing "Grecian lightness and grace".
 Donald Tovey saw in it the character of opera buffa.
-Almost certainly, however, the most common perception today is that the symphony is tragic in tone and intensely emotional; for example, in The Classical Style, Charles Rosen calls the symphony "a work of passion, violence, and grief."
+It is perhaps a more common perception today that the symphony is tragic in tone and intensely emotional; for example, in The Classical Style, Charles Rosen calls the symphony "a work of passion, violence, and grief".

 Although interpretations differ, the symphony is unquestionably one of Mozart's most greatly admired works, and it is frequently performed and recorded.

 Influence

+Zaslaw and Cowdery write, "... the G minor Symphony is a key work in understanding the link between musical Classicism and musical Romanticism ..."
+During the 19th century, as interest in 18th century music declined, the impassioned character of the 40th Symphony kept it steadily in the symphonic repertoire.

 Ludwig van Beethoven knew the symphony well, copying out 29 bars from the score in one of his sketchbooks.
-As Gustav Nottebohm observed in 1887, the copied bars appear amid the sketches for Beethoven's Fifth Symphony, whose third movement begins with a pitch sequence similar to that of Mozart's finale (see example below).
+As Gustav Nottebohm observed in 1887, the copied bars appear amid the sketches for Beethoven's Fifth Symphony, whose third movement begins with a pitch sequence similar to that of Mozart's finale (see example above).

-Franz Schubert likewise copied down the music of Mozart's minuet, and the minuet of his Fifth Symphony strongly evokes Mozart's.
+Franz Schubert likewise copied out the music of Mozart's minuet, and the minuet of his Fifth Symphony strongly evokes Mozart's.
 Zaslaw has suggested that a passage late in Joseph Haydn's oratorio The Seasons (1801), a meditation on death, quotes the second movement of the 40th Symphony and was included by Haydn as a memorial to his long-dead friend.

-The symphony has been widely recorded and adapted by many orchestras.
-Vince Guaraldi adapted the symphony as a jazz piece in the opening track of his 1964 studio album "From All Sides", "Choro".
-Lebanese singer Fairuz also adapted the symphony for her 1972 song “Ya Ana Ya Ana.”

-First recording
+Salil Chowdhury set the song "Itna na mujh se tu pyar barha" [Do not love me so much] from the 1961 Bollywood movie Chhaya to the tune of the first movement of this symphony.